thinkphp/Request.LatestGitHub/Docs/Request.LatestGitHub.md

 ### options

-- all options of Request.
+- all options known of Request.JSONP.
 - style (*String*, default 'requeststyle.css') (optional) path css filename for styled badge.
 - gitstyleID (*String* - default 'gitid') (optional) the ID of link Element which is injected at the end of the body for style.